 Note about 100 courses:

-These are 2 or 3 unit courses.
-Students who wish to apply any of these course to the Global Health minor will need to take an additional 5 or 6 unit course in order to satisfy the College requirement of minimum 20 upper division minor units.
-Or, students can take a combination of 2 or 3 unit courses.
+This is a 3 unit course.
+Students who wish to apply this course to the Global Health minor will need to take an additional 5 or 6 unit course in order to satisfy the College requirement of minimum 20 upper division minor units.

 5 and 6 unit upper division courses that can be applied to the Global Health Minor: